4paradigm/OpenMLDBSQLEmulator/README.md

 * [English Version](README.md)
 * [中文版本](README-zh.md)

-OpenMLDB SQL Emulator is a lightweight SQL simulator for [OpenMLDB](https://github.com/4paradigm/OpenMLDB), designed to facilitate more efficient and convenient development and debugging of OpenMLDB SQL without the cubersome deployment of a running OpenMLDB cluster.
+OpenMLDB SQL Emulator is a lightweight SQL simulator for [OpenMLDB](https://github.com/4paradigm/OpenMLDB), designed to facilitate more efficient and convenient development and debugging of OpenMLDB SQL without the cumbersome deployment of a running OpenMLDB cluster.

 To efficiently perform time-series feature calculations, OpenMLDB SQL has been improved and extended from standard SQL.
 Therefore, beginners using OpenMLDB SQL often encounter issues related to unfamiliar syntax and confusion regarding execution modes.
 Developing and debugging directly on an OpenMLDB cluster can lead to significant time wasted on irrelevant tasks such as deployment, index building, handling large volumes of data, and may also make it challenging to pinpoint the root cause of SQL errors.